MattyTurbo299/MattyTurbo299/Mimo Project 2 Rock Paper Scissors.md

 # Rock Paper Scissors Project

 ## What I learned
-This si my second project with Mimo
+This is my second project with Mimo.

-It has helped me to learnt he following:
+It has helped me to learn the following:
 - Flow Control
 - Making Decisions
 - Using Conditions / Conditional Statements